rdeneau/book-typescript-object-creation/doc/class-inheritance.md

 ## Conclusion

 Class inheritance has been added to ES6 along with the class support.
-Both are syntactical sugars that rely on the prototype chain.
+Both are syntactic sugars that rely on the prototype chain.
 Feel free to use these new syntaxes instead of older patterns to be more explicit and concise.
 It's in fact the only fully supported syntaxes in TypeScript.

 Regarding class inheritance usage, it appears to be a fast and cheap way to share a behaviour, to factorize code.
 But it's usually a bad idea for the client code and for future changes in the class hierarchy.
 Instead of _code reuse_, prefer _design reuse_.
 The usual examples are given in the [GoF Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns) that offer their own way to handle a kind of variation in the system, for instance: